Azure/azure-powershell/src/ConnectedMachine/docs/Set-AzConnectedMachineExtension.md

   - `[Tag <ITrackedResourceTags>]`: Resource tags.
     - `[(Any) <String>]`: This indicates any property can be added to this object.
   - `[AutoUpgradeMinorVersion <Boolean?>]`: Indicates whether the extension should use a newer minor version if one is available at deployment time.
 Once deployed, however, the extension will not upgrade minor versions unless redeployed, even with this property set to true.
+  - `[EnableAutomaticUpgrade <Boolean?>]`: Indicates whether the extension should be automatically upgraded by the platform if there is a newer version available.
   - `[ForceUpdateTag <String>]`: How the extension handler should be forced to update even if the extension configuration has not changed.
   - `[InstanceViewName <String>]`: The machine extension name.
   - `[InstanceViewType <String>]`: Specifies the type of the extension; an example is "CustomScriptExtension".